-PHYS 312 EXPERIMENTAL PHYSICS DESIGN I PHYS 314 EXPERIMENTAL PHYSICS DESIGN II permission of instructor.
+PHYS 312 EXPERIMENTAL PHYSICS DESIGN I

+PHYS 314 EXPERIMENTAL PHYSICS DESIGN II

+(0-2) 2 credits each.
+Prerequisite: CENG 244 or permission of instructor.
 This course is structured to acquaint the student with the experimental design methods.
 The experiments are chosen to cover as many areas as possible in keeping with the backgrounds of faculty and abilities of the students.